-In the second quarter of 2015, we initiated a human proof-of-concept efficacy study in nocturnal leg cramps with our proprietary treatment.
-The randomized, blinded, placebo-controlled, cross-over study is expected to enroll approximately 40 subjects who experience nocturnal leg cramps at least four nights per week.
+In April 2015, we initiated a human proof-of-concept efficacy study in nocturnal leg cramps with our proprietary treatment.
+The randomized, blinded, placebo-controlled, cross-over study is expected to enroll at least 40 subjects who experience nocturnal leg cramps at least four nights per week.
 This proof-of-concept study is being conducted in accordance with the regulatory framework applicable to dietary supplements rather than drugs because the U.S. Food and Drug Administration has indicated that the treatment of nocturnal leg cramps is an appropriate drug or dietary supplement claim.
+We are currently evaluating an additional nocturnal leg cramp study outside of the United States, expect to initiate a multiple sclerosis spasticity study in the latter half of 2015, and are evaluating a study in ALS.